 Mistake 2: Hiring Too Fast

 Adding staff before volume justifies the cost burns cash.
 Hire when you need capacity, not when you hope for growth.
+Learn to recognize the 5 signs you’re ready to scale before adding headcount.

 Mistake 3: Premium Equipment Before Revenue